-dances and sporting events.

-Foods and beverages outside of the school meal, which are sold to students at school during the school day, meet or exceed the established federal competitive food standards (USDA Smart Snacks in School).
-Venues include vending, school stores, non-exempt fundraisers, and a la carte

-Includ writte ded in en pol Implemented in the school building(s)?
-Fully in Partially Not in Yes No Place in Place Place • 0 We limit the number of food fundraisers at school and have procedures in place for requesting a fundraiser exemption (i.e., selling foods that do not meet Smart Snacks) in accordance with limits set by PDE. • 0 0 0 0 We have local standards in our written policy for foods and beverages offered for free to students at school, including food rewards, items offered at classroom parties and celebrations, and foods/beverages provided to the class as shared classroom snacks. • 0 0 0 • We provide a list of nonfood ideas and healthy food/beverage alternatives to staff and parents/guardians. © 0 0 • 0 Only foods and beverages that meet or exceed federal nutrition standards (USDA Smart Snacks in School) are permitted to be marketed or promoted to students during the school day.
-Examples: posters, vending machines, menu boards, cups for beverage dispensing, coolers, trash cans. • 0 0 Note s on nutrition guidelines for foods and beverages at school:
+\odot 0 We consider promoting student health and reducing obesity when offering foods and beverages to students at school. \odot 0 0 \odot 0 Foods and beverages provided through the National School Lunch and School Breakfast Programs comply with federal meal standards. \odot 0 0 \odot 0 We offer healthy food and beverage options at school-sponsored events, such as dances and sporting events.
+0 \odot 0 \odot 0 Foods and beverages outside of the school meal, which are sold to students at school during the school day, meet or exceed the established federal competitive food standards (USDA Smart Snacks in School).
+Venues include vending, school stores, non-exempt fundraisers, and a la carte items. \odot 0 0 written policy?
+Implemented in the school building(s)?
+Yes No Fully in Place Partially in Place Not in Place \odot 0 We limit the number of food fundraisers at school and have procedures in place for requesting a fundraiser exemption (i.e., selling foods that do not meet Smart Snacks) in accordance with limits set by PDE. \odot 0 0 ۲ 0 We have local standards in our written policy for foods and beverages 0 0 0 0 \odot We provide a list of nonfood ideas and healthy food/beverage alternatives to staff and parents/guardians. \odot 0 0 ۲ 0 Only foods and beverages that meet or exceed federal nutrition standards (USDA Smart Snacks in School) are permitted to be marketed or promoted to students during the school day.
+Examples: posters, vending machines, menu boards, cups for beverage dispensing, coolers, trash cans. ۲ 0 0

+Notes on nutrition guidelines for foods and beverages at school: